sosandroid/PLC_clockSync_modbus/readme.md

 # PLC Clock Synchronization over Modbus TCP

 This tool updates PLC clocks using **Modbus TCP (Function Code 16**.
-It has been donr for Crouzet's PLC to align their internal RTC to a timer reference
+It has been done for Crouzet's PLC to align their internal RTC to a timer reference.
 It writes 8 contiguous **holding registers** (16-bit integers) describing the clock:

 | Register (decimal) | Meaning                      | Range        |